shooshx/corewars8086_js/README.md

   - move the cursor using arrows and scroll around
 - it is possible to inspect the state of warriors in the debugger after a war is over and even continue running the war with just the winner running.
+- implementes all features of the original Java GUI

+tips and tricks
+- When debugging, you can always return to a warrior running point by clicking its name on the left pane
+- You can set value of any register manually by writing a value in its box.
+This includes IP and Flags registers.

 Coming up features:
 - data breakpoints
 - fixed randomization bug
 - online competition
-- all features of the original GUI

 references: